2color/agency-matters/content/prolly-trees.md

 A Prolly Tree is a hybrid data structure that combines the features of B-trees and Merkle trees to provide both efficient data access and verifiable integrity.
 It is especially useful in distributed systems and peer-to-peer networks, allowing fast diffs and structural sharing.

-Put differently, a prolly tree is like Merkle Tree built by recursively applying a Content-Defined Chunker, such as with a rolling hash function.
+Put differently, a prolly tree is like Merkle Tree built by recursively applying [[Content-Defined Chunking]], such as with a rolling hash function.

 ## Key properties